15520295/HHApp/README.md

 # SBike
 This App for hitchhiking perpuse.
 Both driver and passenger can use and put thier request to server.
-The we find the matching request we will notify you to inform about the trip.
+The App will find the matching request and will notify you to inform about the trip.
 ----------------------
 You can find most of the Class to handle the Maps API and Place API in Framework packed:
 + Direction Packed: for finding direction and return a Route object.
 The Route will hold all the information about the direction